Paoli, Pennsylvania

 Paoli (/peɪˈoʊli/ pay-OH-lee) is a census-designated place (CDP) in Chester County near Philadelphia, Pennsylvania, United States.
 It is situated in portions of two townships: Tredyffrin and Willistown.
 At the 2020 census, it had a total population of 6,002.

 History

-The town of Paoli grew around an inn kept in 1769 by Joshua Evans, whose father bought 500 acre from William Penn in 1719 near the current site of the Paoli Post Office.
+Paoli grew around an inn kept in 1769 by Joshua Evans, whose father bought 500 acre from William Penn in 1719 near the current site of the Paoli Post Office.
 Evans named his inn after General Pasquale Paoli, a Corsican, after Paoli had received the 45th and final toast at a Saint Patrick's Day celebration.
 The inn's location on the Philadelphia and Lancaster Turnpike, about 20 miles (one day's drive for a horse-drawn wagon) from Philadelphia, contributed to its success.

 Battle of Paoli

 On the evening of September 20, 1777, near Paoli, General Charles Grey and nearly 5,000 British soldiers launched a surprise attack on a Patriot encampment, which became known as the Battle of Paoli.
 Having intercepted General Washington's orders to General Wayne regarding British rearguard actions, Grey directed his troops to assault the small regiment of Americans commanded by Anthony Wayne in an area near his residence.
 Not wanting to lose the element of surprise, Grey ordered his troops to remove the flint from their muskets and to use only bayonets or swords to launch a surprise sneak attack on the Americans under the cover of darkness.

 With the help of a Loyalist spy who provided a secret password, "here we are and there they go" and led them to the camp, General "No-flint" Grey and the British overran several American pickets and launched their successful attack on the Continental Army camp.
 201 American soldiers were killed or injured, while 71 were captured.
 The British suffered only 4 killed and 7 injured in comparison.
 Wayne's reputation was tarnished by the high casualties suffered in the battle, and he demanded a formal court-martial to clear his name.
 On November 1, a board of 13 officers declared that Wayne had acted with honor.
 The site of the battle is now part of nearby Malvern, Pennsylvania.